 Thrush can be treated with an antifungal drug, such as nystatin, in the form of a mouth rinse or a lozenge designed to dissolve slowly in the mouth.
 Dentures should be soaked overnight in nystatin solution as well.
 Good oral hygiene (proper brushing and flossing) and treatment of underlying dental problems, such as ill-fitting dentures, can also help.

 Gingivitis can develop in the gums surrounding the crown of an impacted tooth (a tooth that has not fully emerged).
 In this condition, called pericoronitis, the gum swells over the tooth that has not fully emerged.
 The flap of gum over the partially emerged tooth can trap fluids, bits of food, and bacteria.

-Pericoronitis most commonly occurs with wisdom teeth (3rd molars), particularly the lower wisdom teeth.
+Pericoronitis most commonly occurs around wisdom teeth (3rd molars), particularly the lower wisdom teeth.
 If the upper wisdom tooth emerges before the lower one, it may bite on this flap, increasing the irritation.
 Infections can develop and spread to the throat or cheek.
 The flap disappears once the tooth has fully emerged.